moatorres/node-design/general/javascript-map.md

 // Activity 4 is 🤾
 ```

-…And you can also use `forEach` to iterate over a map in the same manner.
+We can also use `forEach` to iterate over a map in the same manner.
 Note however how the first argument to the `forEach` callback function is the value and the second is the key.
 The following will have the same result as the `for…of` example:

 ```js
 activities.forEach((value, key) => {